Have Questions?

 740-927-6862

-Licking County Alcoholism Prev Prog has been providing recovery rehabilitation to individuals who reside in and around Reynoldsburg and who are battling with drug and alcohol abuse disorders.
+Licking County Alcoholism Prev Prog has been providing recovery rehabilitation to individuals who reside in and around Reynoldsburg, Ohio and who are battling with drug and alcohol abuse disorders.
 As such, Licking County Alcoholism Prev Prog provides a range of services such as motivational interviewing, dialectical behavior therapy, contingency management/motivational incentive, individual psychotherapy, dual diagnosis drug rehab, behavior modification and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This rehab also thinks that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide range of personalized treatments like persons with serious mental illness, seniors or older adults, clients referred from the court/judicial system, co-occurring mental and substance abuse disorders, programs for the hearing impaired, veterans and more.
 In the same way, this drug and alcohol treatment facility offers these treatments in the following settings - outpatient substance abuse counseling, short term drug abuse treatment, long term addiction treatment centers, inpatient detoxification programs, inpatient rehab centers and more.